Brandon-Johns/Vicon-DataStream-SDK-examples/readme.md

 **Vicon Control Computer**
 (The computer that is connected to the vicon cameras)
 1. Vicon Tracker is installed on this computer
-2. The Vicon system is setup, calibrated, and running
+2. The Vicon system is set up, calibrated, and running

 **Client computer**
 (The computer you wish to work on | You may work directly on the Vicon Control Computer.
 The steps are the same.)